 8 Tips For Healthy Blood Sugar Balance

-One of the biggest medical scams out there is the reliance on false blood sugar readings to diagnose and prescribe toxic, synthetic drugs.
+One of the biggest medical scams out there is the reliance on false blood sugar readings to diagnose and prescribe blood stabilising drugs.

-There was a time when fluctuating blood sugars were never a problem - when people would primarily embrace whole foods and mother nature for nourishment to keep the body's systems functioning optimally.
+There was a time when fluctuating blood sugars were never a problem - when people would primarily embrace whole foods close to nature, for nourishment and to keep the body's systems functioning optimally.

-Today, spikes and troughs in blood sugar are only a legitimate problem when caused by a poor diet based on processed and refined foods.
+Today, spikes and troughs in blood sugar are only a legitimate problem when caused by a poor diet, usually based on processed and refined foods.

 The answer to bringing your blood sugar back into balance is not prescription drugs, as these will only cause side-effects and further health challenges.